 - Deletes the backup archive.
 Step 3 of the replace device wizard transfers settings from the previous device to your current device.
-This includes replacing the current backup archives with those from the replaced device.
+This includes replacing the new backup archives with those from the replaced device.

 Choose a device to replace

 Yes.
 In Step 1, select Add as new device to exit the replace device wizard.
 Alternatively, if you already started a backup of your current device, choose Use current device to continue where it left off.

 If you accidentally select the wrong device, you can change it at any time up until you transfer the selected device's previous settings to this device.
 In the upper-left corner of Step 2, select Change Device.

 Yes, but the Code42 app will warn you about certain limitations and differences when compared to replacing a device with the same operating system.
 Learn more about replacing a device with a different operating system.